hkleen/KiBot/docs/source/configuration/outputs/PCB_PrintOptions.rst

 -  ``forced_edge_cuts_use_for_center`` :index:`: <pair: output - pcb_print - options; forced_edge_cuts_use_for_center>` [:ref:`boolean <boolean>`] (default: ``true``) Used when enabling the `force_edge_cuts`, in this case this is the `use_for_center` option of the forced layer.
 -  ``frame_plot_mechanism`` :index:`: <pair: output - pcb_print - options; frame_plot_mechanism>` [:ref:`string <string>`] (default: ``'internal'``) (choices: "gui", "internal", "plot") Plotting the frame from Python is problematic.
-   This option selects a workaround strategy.
+   This option selects a workaround strategy. |br|
    gui: uses KiCad GUI to do it.
-Is slow but you get the correct frame.
+Is slow but you get the correct frame. |br|
-   But it can't keep track of page numbers.
+   But it can't keep track of page numbers. |br|
-   internal: KiBot loads the `.kicad_wks` and does the drawing work.
+   internal: KiBot loads the `.kicad_wks` and does the drawing work. |br|
-   Best option, but some details are different from what the GUI generates.
+   Best option, but some details are different from what the GUI generates. |br|
    plot: uses KiCad Python API.
-Not available for KiCad 5.
+Not available for KiCad 5. |br|
    You get the default frame and some substitutions doesn't work.
 -  ``hide_excluded`` :index:`: <pair: output - pcb_print - options; hide_excluded>` [:ref:`boolean <boolean>`] (default: ``false``) Hide components in the Fab layer that are marked as excluded by a variant.
    Affected by global options.